arcamens/arcamens/spec.md

 A set of people who share a common interest. it can be a business, non profite organization etc.

-### timeline
+### group

-2. it should be possible to assign a given timeline post to a user.
+2. it should be possible to assign a given group post to a user.
-3. Timeline posts should follow facebook's style of posts.
+3. Group posts should follow facebook's style of posts.
-4. Timeline post should resemble a chat window to simplify talking about subjects.
+4. Group post should resemble a chat window to simplify talking about subjects.

 ### Organization Features